 \section{Concluding Remarks}

 In this paper, we investigate the interaction of Turing instability and Hopf bifurcation on a disk.
-We first present three Turing-Hopf normal forms based on different eigenspace.
+We first present three Turing-Hopf normal forms based on different types of eigenspaces.
 In addition, we analyzed the possible solutions for each normal form, which can guide us to find solutions with physical significance in real-world systems.
 Finally, breathing, standing wave-like, and rotating wave-like patterns were simulated in a specific mussel-algae model.

-Under (ET-EH), the possible solutions are complex, and there are several questions that can be further discussed.
-We believe that the quasi-periodic solution may also coexisting with ET-EH patterns and is more complex, which is difficult to study.
+Under the case (ET-EH), the possible solutions are complex, and there are several questions that can be further discussed.
+We believe that quasi-periodic solutions may also exist, which is quite difficult to study.
 In addition, in previous studies on double Hopf bifurcation, the resonance may occur: if the ratio of two imaginary roots $\mathrm{i}\omega_1$ and $\mathrm{i}\omega_2$ is rational, some additional terms cannot be eliminated.
-In this paper, another kind of resonance of Turing and Hopf appear, i.e. $n_{T_3}=2n_{H_3}$, which is a noteworthy issue to be further investigated.
+In this paper, another kind of resonance of Turing and Hopf appears, i.e. $n_{T_3}=2n_{H_3}$.
+Combining these factors and investigating the corresponding normal forms is a noteworthy issue to be further considered.